 Do you feel confident with how to meal prep?
 Let me know in the comments.

 Want some help to get started?

-Download my free 7 day paleo meal plan or grab one of my cookbooks or premade 1 month meal plans.
+Download my free 7 day paleo meal plan or grab one of my recipe books or premade 1 month meal plans.
 By doing this, you can skip the first three steps above, save yourself some time and feel confident that the recipes and grocery list are on point.
 Win win win!

 It comes ready to go with the seven day meal plan, including breakfast, lunch, supper and snacks as well as a pre-made grocery list and all of the detailed recipes and nutrition information.

 Tara Klippert is a Registered Health and Nutrition Counselor and holds a diploma in Holistic Nutrition and Health Coaching.
 Tara helps people clear up cystic acne, balance hormones and blood sugar + improve anxiety and gut health NATURALLY with food.